-To order a passport, you will need to give fingerprints if you have not given fingerprints within last 6 years.
-It is possible to give fingerprints at the Embassy without submitting an application free of charge.
-In this case you may order the passport only online at Iseteeninduskeskus.
+Please note that you will need to give fingerprints if you have not given fingerprints within last 6 years.
+It is possible to give fingerprints at the Embassy free of charge without submitting an application.
+In this case application must be submitted to the Estonian Police and Boarder Guard Board or online at Iseteeninduskeskus (in Estonian).

 You will need following documents to apply for a passport / ID card at the Embassy: